Skip to content

 Encoding

-When accepting submit_sm PDUs the server checks the encoding and makes sure the that payload can be correctly decoded using the encoding given in the PDU.
+When accepting submit_sm PDUs, the server checks the encoding and makes sure that the payload can be correctly decoded using the encoding given in the PDU.
 Any messages that cannot be decoded correctly will be rejected.

 Delivery Reports Distribution